Dimitrios Eleftheropoulos: Return to Greece

-In the summer 2011, signed with Panionios.
+In the summer 2011, he signed for Panionios.
 He announced the end of his career on 21 December 2011.

 International career

 Eleftheropoulos got his first of twelve senior international caps for Greece in a friendly against Belgium in 1999.
 From these caps, three were in the 2002 FIFA World Cup qualification rounds for the European zone; where although having brilliant performances in both games against Germany, he was left aside from the national team after a strong cross with coach Vassilis Daniil.
 For the Euro 2004, coach Otto Rehhagel chose Antonis Nikopolidis as his starting keeper and Konstantinos Chalkias and Fanis Katergiannakis as substitutes, leaving Eleftheropoulos out of the roster.

 Style of play

 In his prime, Eleftheropoulos was an agile and athletic goalkeeper with quick reflexes and tremendous shot-stopping skills, both in short and long-range shots.
 Furthermore, he was known for his brave and risky style, which he used effectively while rushing off his line in one on one situations.
 Furthermore, he was a skilled penalty-stopper, making crucial saves, especially in European matches (notably, against Ruud van Nistelrooy in an Old Trafford match in 2001).
 Despite being effective while playing on goal, though, he faced several problems while handling crosses and his performances were negatively affected from time to time due to serious injuries.